docker/docs/docker-store/byol.md

 #### List orders by token [GET /orders{?token}]

 Retrieve an order with the given token.
-An empty array will be returned if no orders for the given token are found.
+An empty array is returned if no orders for the given token are found.

 * Parameters